mariagrandury/chatbot-covid-backend/README.md

 Default region name [None]: us-west-2
 Default output format [None]: json
 ```
-The AWS Access Key ID and AWS Secret Access Key are your AWS credentials.
-They are associated with an AWS Identity and Access Management (IAM) user or role that determines what permissions you have.

 The AWS CLI stores this information in a profile (a collection of settings) named default.
 The information in the default profile is used any time you run an AWS CLI command that doesn't explicitly specify a profile to use.